How to Throw a College Care Package Party With Friends

 How to throw a college care package party

 The college care package party invitees placed the treats on Ekert’s dining room table and gathered what they wanted for the kid whose name they chose.
 She had purchased note cards with a star motif for each person to write a few words on.
-Before they left, Ekert took a picture of the group and made copies so everyone could include the photo, too, in each box.
+Before they left, Ekert took a picture of the group and made copies so everyone could include the photo in each box.

 And the reaction?
 She said

-“The moms loved it and were so happy that they were meeting new people, even though their kid had graduated and moved away.”
-All week she’s been getting texts and emails from people telling her how much they enjoyed it.
-“Everyone embraced it and thought it was a ball.”
+The moms loved it and were so happy that they were meeting new people, even though their kid had graduated and moved away.”

 One college girl texted her mom, “My week is made.
-I was already having a good day but now it’s even better.”
+I was already having a good day, but now it’s even better.”
 She included a picture of all the varied gifts she’d received, the note and photograph, all spilled out on her dorm room bed.

-Care package party: snack and gift ideas
+Care package party: Snack and gift ideas

 Frisbees, Advil, coffee cups w/Keurig cup, cup o noodles, spoon/fork/knife combo, earbuds, deck of cards, Emergen-C, granola bars, candy, cookies, chips, hot chocolate, Nutella, and Rice Krispie Treats.